Spacetastics/Serendipity-Booksellers-Software-Development/README.md

 * When a book is purchased, subtract it from the inventory file
 * Add, change, delete, and look up books in the inventory file
 * Display various sales reports

+Inventory Database may need to be moved later